 Your Word is a lamp to my feet and a light to my path.~1 Chronicles 16:11 ESV

-Are you learning to follow the Lord?
+How can you do a better job of learning to follow the Lord?

 Heavenly Father, thank You that Your ways are perfect.
 Help me to follow my Shepherd Jesus Christ.
 I desire to please You, and I want to follow the divine path You have designed for me.
+In Jesus’ name, amen.

 Copyright 2021: Learning to Follow: Sandra Stein: All Rights Reserved.